CNuenthel/StandardBlyat/README.md

 # StandardBlyat

 This script compares flea market items with vendor sale prices.
 If items are found to have numerous flea sale prices less than a vendor sale price, those items are aggregated and compared to determine profitability.
 The flea market moves fast, so this is not a gaurantee that the item is still present, but generally points towards higher volume "discount" items as the Delta increases.

-Currently I have this just to review "Valuables" as categorized in Tarkov.
 I've currently had more success with timeliness on items with Deltas approaching ~3000

+After execution you can choose what item list to scan.
+These items lists are broken up based on flea market branches.
+Select a list by inputting the desired number.

 ## Requirements
 To execute this script you will need [Python](https://www.python.org/downloads/) installed with minimum version 3.12.